Serbian Progressive Party: 2020–2022: Supermajority in the National Assembly

 Vučić announced in early May 2021 that he submitted a proposal to merge SPAS into SNS.
 Aleksandar Šapić, the leader of SPAS, stated that he supported the proposal.
-The merge was completed on 26 May, after which Šapić was appointed vice-president of SNS, while SPAS MPs joined SNS in June 2021.
+The merge was completed on 26 May, after which Šapić was appointed vice-president of SNS while SPAS MPs joined SNS in June 2021.
 Dialogues to improve election conditions between government and opposition parties, in which SNS took part, began in May 2021 and lasted until late October 2021.
 A series of environmental protests began in September 2021 due to the concerns about the Project Jadar, a lithium mining project headed by Rio Tinto, an Anglo-Australian mining company.
-The Government of Serbia supported the Project Jadar, whilst SNS also officials criticised the protests.
+The Government of Serbia supported the Project Jadar, whilst SNS officials also criticised the protests.
 The protests lasted until 15 February 2022.
-The Government of Serbia adopted changes for the law on referendum and people's initiative on 10 November 2021.
-The changes received criticism due to the abolishment of the 50% turnout that was needed for referendums to pass.
+The government of Serbia adopted changes for the law on referendum and people's initiative on 10 November 2021.
+The changes received criticism due to the abolishment of the 50 percent turnout that was needed for referendums to pass.
 At the end of the November 2021, Vučić was re-elected president of SNS.
 In January 2022, a constitutional referendum was held.
 A majority of 60% of voters voted in favour of proposed changes, an option which was supported by SNS.

-In preparation for the 2022 general election, SNS and SPS announced that they would not run on a joint parliamentary list and that SPS would support the presidential candidate of SNS.
+In preparation for the 2022 general election, SNS and SPS announced that they would not run on a joint parliamentary list but that SPS would support the presidential candidate of SNS.
 Additionally, SNS announced Šapić as its mayoral candidate for the Belgrade City Assembly election.
 The National Assembly was dissolved in February 2022 to call snap parliamentary elections; presidential elections were called next month.
 In the 2022 election, SNS took part under the "Together We Can Do Everything" banner, while Vučić was announced as the presidential candidate of SNS in March 2022.
-Transparency Serbia noted that SNS had "a significant domination in the media" during the campaign period, while CRTA alleged that the campaign period was met in worse conditions than in 2020.
+Transparency Serbia noted that SNS had a significant domination in the media during the campaign period, while CRTA alleged that the campaign period was met in worse conditions than in 2020.
 In the presidential election, Vučić was re-elected after winning 60% of the popular vote, while in the parliamentary election, the SNS-led coalition won 120 seats.
 In the Belgrade City Assembly election, the SNS-led coalition won 48 seats. Šapić was elected mayor of Belgrade in June 2022.
 Milenko Jovanov was appointed head of the SNS parliamentary group in August 2022, replacing Martinović, who was its head since 2016.
 Later that month, Prime Minister Brnabić was given another mandate to form a government.
 The composition of her third cabinet was announced on 23 October, while the cabinet was sworn in on 26 October.